sarikahkumar/ELECTION_ANALYSIS/README.md

 ### **Purpose**
 The purpose of this analysis is to provide a report to Colorado Board of Elections based on the recent congressional election as requested by a Board employee.
 The following information is provided in the report:

-   1.Total number of votes cast
+- Total number of votes cast

-   2. A complete list of candidates who received votes 3.Total number of votes each candidate received 4.Percentage of votes each candidate won
+- A complete list of candidates who received votes

+- Total number of votes each candidate received

+- Percentage of votes each candidate won

-   5.The winner of the election based on popular vote
+- The winner of the election based on popular vote

-   6. The list of counties in the election
+- The list of counties in the election

-   7. The voter turnout of each county
+- The voter turnout of each county

-   8. The percentage of votes from each county
+- The percentage of votes from each county

-   9. The county with the highest turnout
+- The county with the highest turnout

 ## **Resources**

---Data source:election_results.csv
+- Data source:election_results.csv

---Software : Python 3.7.6, Visual Studio Code
+- Software : Python 3.7.6, Visual Studio Code

 ## **Election Audit Results**